europace/baufismart-antraege-api/README.md

 > Please note: The property `dokumente` is deprecated.

-## Drive the process an inform your customer
+## Drive the process and inform your customer
 ### Set planned approving date
+As loan provider, update the planned approving date for well informed advisors and easy conversations with sales.

 Requirement:
 - the caller is loan officer for the approval